JV Boys Basketball

 » The round will begin once the announcer gives the signal.

-» If tied, additional rounds lasting 20 seconds will be played until a winner is determined.
+» If tied, additional rounds lasting an additional 30 seconds will be played until a winner is determined.
+During the tiebreaker period, the team will select a shooter to go first, with the shooter rotating for subsequent rounds as needed.

 » Teams to provide their own regulation basketball for warm-up.